Succession Season 4 Episode 1 review: Top five talking pointsMar 28 | 6 min read

 British writer Jesse Armstrong created Succession - his first foray into a big budget US series.

 In the UK, he’s well known for co-creating British sitcoms Peep Show and Fresh Meat with Sam Bain, as well as writing on comedy The Thick of It and its 2009 spin-off film, In the Loop.

 6. Spot the scenes filmed in the UK...

-Though largely filmed in New York City, the cast and crew of Succession also flew across the Atlantic to film in the UK.
-Filming of some scenes in season 1 took place at Eastnor Castle near Ledbury in Herefordshire, while season 2 also saw the Roys back in the UK, with filming taking place in Dundee in Scotland.
+Though largely filmed in New York City, the cast and crew of Succession have also jetted across the Atlantic (albeit not by private jet) to film in the UK.

 7. It’s definitely not based on the Murdochs...

 Despite rumours that the show is based on media mogul Rupert Murdoch and his family, the show’s creator Jesse Armstrong insists it definitely isn’t.